Changing Child Support Assessments

 If a parent believes that the amount of child support that should be paid has changed since the Child Support Assessment, he or she can use the online Child Support Estimator to work our the amount of child support payable under a formula assessment.

 If a parent or a child has special circumstances, the administrative formula may not arrive at the correct level of child support.
 Part 6A of the Act provides a means for the Registrar to administratively change a child support assessment to reflect the special circumstances in a particular case.

 Although special circumstances are not defined in the Act, there is case law that states that the term is intended to emphasise that the facts of the case must establish something which is special or out of the ordinary.

 There are 10 reasons that can form the basis for a change of assessment.
-These are:

 - The cost of maintaining a child is significantly affected by the high cost involved in a parent spending time with, or communicating with, the child;